lmolinario/AES/Lab 2/README.md

 ## Notes

 - UART communication is blocking for reliability
-- Pixel buffer is allocated dynamically
+- Pixel buffer is allocated dynamically (in Histogram Stretching and Histogram Equalization)
 - Processing is performed in-place for efficiency (all transformations operate directly on the pixel buffer).
-- Header is retransmitted **unchanged**
+- Header is retransmitted unchanged

 ---